finalv2/cwp-decap-test/resources/heart-map.md

   - resource
   - kin-engagement
 ---
-Youth can use this diagram to list people important to them to help identify and maintain connections.
+Youth can diagram people important to them to help identify and maintain connections.